Vocal Congruence Project Logo

 As a community-centered initiative, we aim for maximum financial transparency.
 Donations and grant support are applied to the following operational expenses in the order presented:

-• Website Hosting - Includes annual costs of our domain name and website builder.
+• Website Hosting - Includes annual costs of our domain name and website host.

-• Map Hosting - Includes licensing the Google Maps API, which is priced per view.
+• Map Hosting - Includes licensing the Google Maps API.

-• Outreach & Promotion - Includes print materials, postage, and registration for relevant events and conferences.
+• Outreach & Promotion - Includes print materials, postage, and registration for relevant events and conferences to help us connect with providers and the community.

 • Third Party Labor - Includes development of the Provider Map, or contributions to resources beyond the knowledge of the VCP Team.
 When possible, transgender/gender diverse community members will be selected for paid opportunities.